jlwhelan28/pac-hunter/README.md

 ![](heatmap_example.png)

 # Future release
-I'm hopeful to provide a small app that runs a `streamlit` app that provides a simple interface to use this tool for non-developers.
+I'm hopeful to provide a small service that runs a `streamlit` app providing a simple interface to use this tool for non-developers.
 Beyond that, future plans will depend on interest.